Government procurement: Rwanda

 In Rwanda, the public procurement process is managed on a daily basis by an autonomous organ, the Rwanda Public Procurement Authority (RPPA), which operates under the Ministry of Finance and Economic Planning (MINECOFIN).
 Public procurement is regulated by the Law N°12/2007 of 27 March 2007 on public procurement which was modified and complemented by the Law N°05/2013 of 13 February 2013.
 The law is implemented by a Ministerial Order N°001/14/10/TC of 19 February 2014 establishing Regulations on Public Procurement, Standard Bidding Documents and Standard Contracts.

 Rwanda has a decentralized public procurement system whereby procuring entities (central government organs, local government entities, government projects, commissions, public institutions, parastatals, agencies or any other government entity charged by the Chief Budget Manager to manage public funds) have the power to conduct directly their public procurement process.
 The main mission of RPPA is (1) to process the establishment and improvement of public procurement legal framework, (2) provide public procurement legal advisory services, (3) conduct audit and monitoring of public procurement activities carried out by procuring entities (tender award and contract management) and (4) build the capacity of public officials involved in public procurement activities.

 The public procurement system in Rwanda is governed by 6 fundamental principles namely (1) transparency, (2) competition,(3) economy, (4) efficiency, (5) fairness and (6) accountability.
 In the national system, bidders have the right to appeal against public procurement procedures they may think were not conducted appropriately.
 In that connection, the legal framework provides for the Independent Review Panels at National Level (National Independent Review Panel) and at District Level (Independent Review Panel at District Level).
 The Independent Review Panels are composed of members from the Private Sector, Civil Society and the Public Sector, and the members from the Public Sector cannot form the majority of members of the Panel.
 The Independent Review Panel at National Level is under the supervision of the Minister of Finance and Economic Planning whereas the Independent Review Panel at District Level is under the supervision of the District Council.

-In order to make the procurement sector a profession in Rwanda, there is an Association of Procurement Professionals which was established by the Law N°011/2016 of 2 May 2016.

 Rwanda introduced an e-procurement system in 2016.
-For more information about Rwanda's e-procurement system please visit www.umucyo.gov.rw; for more information about public procurement in Rwanda in general, please visit www.rppa.gov.rw.
+In order to make the procurement sector a profession in Rwanda, there is an Association of Procurement Professionals, which was established by the Law N°011/2016 of 2 May 2016.

+Saudi Arabia

+The Government Expenditure and Projects Efficiency Authority (EXPRO) leads on category management and the use of framework agreements in the Kingdom of Saudi Arabia.
+Charlie Hart, in a 2021 Supply Management article, gives an account of how EXPRO has reshaped public sector demand and sourcing in the period since 2018, overseeing $100bn of public sector expenditure and supporting 500 Saudi Arabian public bodies and over 12,000 procurement professionals.

+EXPRO was awarded ISO certification in quality management, risk management, knowledge management, and collaborative relationship management in 2024.

+Saudi Arabia has observer status with respect to the Government Procurement Agreement.